Apply Now for the 2023 Grape and Wine Certificate Program!

 Who Should Apply?

 You must be 21 years old or older to participate in this program.
-Applicants should have college-level training in a STEM (Science, Technology, Engineering & Math) field.
-Strong candidates will have completed at least one college course in basic biology and one in basic chemistry.
+Strong candidates will have completed at least one college course in basic biology or one in basic chemistry.
 Those who lack formal scientific training but have current or recent work experience in the vineyard/winery industry are strongly encouraged to apply.
 Apply now!

 Degree Credit for Rutgers Students